 “The information available to the War Department is that the vessel sailed from Davao, Mindanao, August 20, 1944, with 750

 prisoners of war aboard.
 The vessel was sunk by torpedoes on September 7, 1944, off the western shores of Mindanao.
 The indications are that relatively few of the prisoners had the opportunity to leave the sinking ship and of those who did many were killed by enemy gunfire.
 A small number managed to reach shore and a close watch for others was kept for several days.
 The Japanese government reports all the prisoners as lost, indicating that no survivors are in the hands of that Government.
 There is no information as to what happened to the individual prisoners but known circumstances lead to the regrettable conclusion that all the unaccounted-for prisoners lost their lives at the time of the sinking.

 “It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have my heartfelt sympathy.

 J. A. Ulio

 The Adjutant General of the U.S. Amy”

 It is not known if Pvt.
 Melvin Giddens died when the Shinyo Maru was hit by the torpedoes or if he was shot while attempting to escape.
 What is known is that Pvt.
-Melvin S. Giddens died in the sinking of the Shinyo Maru on September 7, 1944.
+Melvin Giddens died in the sinking of the Shinyo Maru on September 7, 1944.
 Since Pvt.
-Melvin S. Giddens was lost at sea, his name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Melvin Giddens was lost at sea, his name appears on the Walls of the Missing at the American Military Cemetery in Manila.